MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/showwebbrowser-command.md

 ## <a name="arguments"></a>Argumenty
 `URL`

-Wymagany.
+Wymagane.
 Adres URL (Uniform Resource Locator) dla witryny sieci Web.

 ## <a name="switches"></a>Przełączniki
 /new